Side Entry vs. Rear Entry Wheelchair Accessible Vehicles

 - Driver’s seat positioning: Side entry vehicles allow for wheelchair users to easily position themselves in the driver’s seat, either in their chair or with a simple seat transfer (also available on rear entry vans and SUVs).
 This can leave room for more passengers, even another wheelchair user.
-This is a high priority for people who want to be able to drive themselves.

 - Curbside parking: People who live in busy, high-traffic areas will find that side entry vehicles allow for easy curbside parking.
 Side entry vehicles also accommodate parallel parking.
 You do not need clearance at the rear of the vehicle for a ramp.
 Some people may also feel safer getting in and out of the vehicle from the curbside in busy areas with traffic.
 Unfortunately, side entry vehicles are limited to disabled spaces that have extra space for the ramp.
 When visiting busy parking lots, these spaces may not be available.

 Specific Needs a Side Entry Wheelchair Vehicle Meets

 Side entry wheelchair accessible vehicles may be best if you need: